IMMIGRATION: BRING THEM HOME RALLY

 MOVE TO AMEND

-The MABCO Executive Committee Meeting is Monday, March 10 at 7pm at the North Asheville, Library. contact Ruth Christie/ firstname.lastname@example.org
+The MABCO Executive Committee Meeting is Monday, May 5 at 7pm at the North Asheville, Library. contact Ruth Christie at email@example.com

 HAYWOOD RESPITE CARE CENTER

-Please donate through the middle of March, any of the following items for the Haywood Respite Care Center for homeless, recovering patients: look for the bin as you enter Sandburg Hall.
-Needs: toiletries, soap, shampoo, conditioner, deodorant, lotion, toilet paper, powder, cleaning supplies like Clorox wipes, furniture polish, etc. For more info on how to help, contact Barbara Kruszewski/ firstname.lastname@example.org
+Please donate any of the following items for the Haywood Respite Care Center for homeless, recovering patients: look for the bin as you enter Sandburg Hall.
+Needs: toiletries, soap, shampoo, conditioner, deodorant, lotion, toilet paper, powder, cleaning supplies like Clorox wipes, furniture polish, etc. For more info on how to help, contact Barbara Kruszewski at firstname.lastname@example.org

 HUNGER IN BUNCOMBE COUNTY